yesequin/Machine_Learning_Course/README.md

 Chief Data Officer (CDO): An emerging role responsible for overseeing data-related initiatives, governance, and strategies, ensuring that data plays a central role in digital transformation efforts.

+Cloud-based Integration Platform as a Service (iPaaS): Cloud-hosted integration platforms that offer integration services through virtual private clouds or hybrid cloud models, providing scalability and flexibility.

+Data at rest: Data that is stored and not actively in motion, typically residing in a database or storage system for various purposes, including backup.

 Data clusters: A group of similar, related data points distinct from other clusters.

 Delimited text file: A plain text file where a specific character separates the data values.